 Elsie’s Pantry

 Elsie’s Pantry is a joint ministry of Savior Divine Lutheran Church and Living Faith Community Church.
-The food pantry is open on Thursdays from 2-4pm (drive-through pickup of prepackaged boxes only during the pandemic).
-This service is open to residents of Palos Hills, Palos Park, Palos Heights, Hickory Hills, Willow Springs, Justice, Orland Park, and a part of Bridgeview, based on monthly income.
+The food pantry is open on Thursdays from 2-4pm.
+This service is open to residents of Palos Hills, Palos Park, Palos Heights, Hickory Hills, Willow Springs, Justice, and Bridgeview, based on monthly income.
 There is a limit of two visits per month.
 To donate, please put items in the pantry drop-off box located near the church.

 Location: 10040 S. 88th Avenue, Palos Hills, IL 60465